 However, we have noticed that access and configuration in the console window is considerably slow.
 A command will take long time to finish, and the output may not show.
 The console session more often than not suffers from hanging, and we end up having to open a new dashboard instance in the browser to use the console again.
+Depending on network firewalls and restrictions, you may not be able to access the console at all.

-Hence, we highly recommend Option B
+Hence, we highly recommend Option B.

 Option B: Managing through SSH over VM Public IP

 As mentioned before, we have recommended increasing the number of public IPs allocation in the OpenStack.
 This will especially come in handy in this step, as we attempt to SSH to our created VMs.
 To perform that, we will go through the process of associating a public IP to the VM (same as configuring a NAT for the VM IP).
-Then we can SSH from Putty/SecureCRT to the machine on its public IP.
+Then we can SSH from Putty/SecureCRT/MobaXterm to the machine on its public IP.
 Once initial configurations have been completed, we dissociate the public IP and free it for use.

 To associate a public IP to the VM, we start by click on Instances in sub-menu of compute.
 Then, in the options of the desired VM, click on the drop down arrow, and choose “Associate Floating IP”.
 A screenshot of this step can be seen below.